Poulinakis-Konstantinos/Deep-Learning-Plant-Disease-Detector/README.md

    I have trained my DL models on Google Colab platform .
 I design my Networks relying on Transfer Learning using Keras and Tensorflow frameworks.
   Language of choice is Python.
-I am expirementing with two types of models , a light one based on MobileNetV2 and a heavier one based on Densenet169
+I am expirementing with two pretrained models, MobileNetV2 and Densenet169.

-   My inference device is Raspberry 4B running on Raspberry Pi OS (Linux distro).
-I have remotely connected ( check out my other  repo-guide) to the Pi and written Python scripts for taking snapshots through the camera , loading image on my model , running inference and providing
+   My edge inference device is a Raspberry 4B, running on Raspberry Pi OS (Linux distro).
+I have remotely connected  to the Pi ( check out this [guide](https://github.com/Poulinakis-Konstantinos/Headless-RaspBerry-Pi-4b) and written Python scripts for taking snapshots through the camera , loading image on my model , running inference and printing out Prediction/Confidence Level/Elapsed Time.
-  Decision-Confidence level-Elapsed Time .

-   Dataset used : I primarily used this kaggle dataset https://www.kaggle.com/vipoooool/new-plant-diseases-dataset and subsequently merged it with another dataset for weed vs plant detection .
+   Dataset used : I used this kaggle dataset https://www.kaggle.com/vipoooool/new-plant-diseases-dataset .

- I have written scripts for :

-        dataset preparation

-        model compiling

-        model training

-        model saving-loading

-        model automated testing on images I have picked .

- All based on official site manuals.